Undergraduate major: geoscience (BA, BS)

 Scholarly work and research in geoscience.

-Resource-related topics in mineral and hydrocarbon exploration; joint field trip with Iowa State University.
+Resource-related topics in mineral and hydrocarbon exploration; tectonic settings for resources.
 Requirements: AAPG student chapter member or graduate standing, and basic understanding of mineralogy, petrology, and structural geology.

 Topics in process geomorphology ranging from fluvial dynamics to mass movement to sediment transport and related environmental processes.